enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 list of countries and cities with a Google map of each city.
 Upon completion, you will be familiar with content types, page and part components, page templates, regions, and the Content Manager app.
 You won't be writing any code - just copy/paste from the examples.

+The screen-shots below show the final product of this tutorial.

 ..
 NOTE::

   To complete this tutorial, you will need a local running installation